BeSpunky/angular-google-maps/wiki/Overlays.md

 Overlay directives operate within the boundaries of the map they are placed in.
 That map instance is the only one they recognize and interact with.

 ## Superpower
 The overlays superpower will allow you quick creation of overlay objects.
-It will additionally track your created objects and save you the need to do so yourself.
+It will additionally track your created objects for you. 🏋️‍♂️

 # Using Overlays
 For overlays to work, you need to import `GoogleMapsOverlaysModule` from the `overlays` package: